CoderAgam001/NATO-Phonetic-Alphabet-App-Python/README.md

 # NATO Phonetic Alphabet App Python

-An app that tell you a word assigned to each Alphabet for a peice of text entered!
+An app that tell you a word assigned to each Alphabet for a piece of text entered!

 ## Use Case:

-When you are on a phone and you want to spell a name or a peice of text, letter-by-letter as words, you can use this program to help you.
+When you are on a phone and you want to spell a name or a peice of text, letter-by-letter as individual word, you can use this program to help you with the same.

 ## License: